 Over the years many of us have succumbed to a very serious condition, sign-on fatigue.
 Being required to continually supply a username and a password whenever you wish to start using a site or to log back into it.
 We all knew the passwords should differ between sites, however, when so many are needed this becomes tiresome at best or even impracticable.
 When we hit this wall, we tend to find shortcuts, in this case reusing passwords.

 Over the years a few of the larger organizations recognized this and offered their own solution.
 Organizations such as Google, Microsoft, Facebook and Twitter (among others) started offering a single sign-on service.

-Fantastic! we thought, now we only need 1 username and password to log into any site (well for those that supported single sign-on that is).
-Some sites actually support multiple, Medium, in fact, the site you are on supports several (at the time of writing, Twitter, Facebook and Google) as well as the traditional standard username and password.
+Fantastic! we thought, now we only need a single username and password to log into any site (well for those that supported single sign-on that is).
+Some sites actually support multiple, Medium, in fact, the site you are on supports several (at the time of writing, Twitter, Facebook and Google) as well as the traditional username and password.

 Over the years, however, we have discovered that user experience was not the only motive that these service providers had.
-By offering such a service, they could track what sites that you visit, get an understanding of how often you visit the site.
+By offering such a service, they could track which sites you visit and get an understanding of how often you visit the site.
 By doing this they could build a picture of who you are, what you like and dislike.
 This data can then be used to give targeted ads.
-There is, of course, another benefit, by using the service you have a reliance on them, thus making it extremely more difficult to stop using or even deleting your account.
+There is, of course, another benefit, by using the service you build a reliance on them, thus making it extremely more difficult to stop using or even deleting your account.